aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-npoi/code-comparison-for-common-features-with-npoi/working-with-worksheets-in-npoi-and-aspose-cells/add-comment-in-worksheet/_index.md

 ISheet sheet = hssfworkbook.CreateSheet("Cell comments in POI HSSF");

 // Create the drawing patriarch.
-This is the top level container for all shapes including cell comments.
+This is the top‑level container for all shapes, including cell comments.

 HSSFPatriarch patr = (HSSFPatriarch)sheet.CreateDrawingPatriarch();